shefalishr95/Interactive-Geospatial-Disaster-Visualizations/README.md

 ## Project Overview

 This R Shiny application provides an interactive geospatial visualization of disasters using data from the Federal Emergency Management Agency (FEMA).
-The project was developed at Columbia University by a team of 6 members.
+The project was developed as a team effort at Columbia University in Fall 2023.

 ![Application Screenshot](doc/figs/hurricane.png)

 [Access the R Shiny Application](https://dj3tzj-ritika-nandi.shinyapps.io/ADS-Fall2023-Project2-Group9/)

-## Development Team (Group 9)

-- Ritika Nandi
-- Shefali Shrivastava
-- Yuchen Wu
-- Zhenhui Wang
-- Harini Sundararajan

 ## Application Features

-The application leverages open datasets from FEMA to provide historical data on disaster occurrences and associated economic impacts.
+The application leverages open datasets from FEMA, encompassing approximately 465,000 records, to provide historical data on disaster occurrences and associated economic impacts.
 Key components include:

 1. County-level Disaster Map
 2. Economic Impact Analysis